 If you’ve been injured by a dog, you may wonder how you can get help paying for your injuries and how you can help to ensure that the dog does not injure anyone else.
 This will require that you hold the owner of the dog liable for the incident.
 But what is the best way to pursue that liability?
 The answer depends on the factors surrounding the bite as well as your need for compensation.

-Civil liability is perhaps the most common form of liability in dog bite cases and is the liability which allows for you to collect compensation for your injuries.
-The owner will automatically be held liable if the person who was bitten was carrying out a legal responsibility, such as delivering mail, and was acting peacefully, without provoking the dog.
+Civil liability is perhaps the most common form of liability in dog bite cases and is the liability that allows for you to collect compensation for your injuries.
+The owner will automatically be held liable if the person who was bitten was carrying out legal responsibility, such as delivering mail and was acting peacefully, without provoking the dog.
 This liability does not require that the owner have any prior knowledge of viciousness on the part of the dog.
 Even if this is the first biting incident involving the dog, that will not be a defense and will not protect the owner from financial liability.